Boiler Installation London: Get a New Boiler or Boiler Replacement in London

-- Magnetic filter – A magnetic filter is a component that connects to your central heating system and collects up any metallic debris that is floating around in your central heating system.
+A magnetic filter is a component that connects to your central heating system and collects up any metallic debris that is floating around in your central heating system.

-- Scale filter – The vast majority of London is a hard water area and this means that no matter whether you live in New Malden, Stanmore, or anywhere else, limescale is likely to be a problem for you.
-It can build up around your boiler components and stop it from working.
+The vast majority of London is a hard water area and this means that no matter what part of the city you live in, limescale buildup is likely to be a problem for you.
+It can build up around your boiler components, like the heat exchanger, and stop it from working.
 Sometimes it can even break components completely.

-- Hot / Power Flush – If you have an older central heating system, it is a good idea to get a hot flush or a power flush before installing a new boiler.
+If you have an older central heating system, it is a good idea to get a hot flush or a power flush before installing a new boiler.
 This will help to clear any existing sludge out of your central heating system before your new unit is fitted.

 It is possible that your installer might offer you a number of additional extras as well as these three common ones.
 If they do, be sure to do some research before accepting these, especially if you are agreeing to pay more.
 Some of those suggested might be very worthwhile but others may not be necessary.

 If you need some impartial advice from boiler experts, feel free to leave any questions you may have for us in the comment section at the bottom of this guide.